 Sponsoring ICT students in the Philippines

-In 2018, Gemalto signed a partnership with Passerelles numériques in order to fund full three-year scholarships for several students.
+In 2018, Gemalto signed a partnership with Passerelles numériques in order to fund full two and a half years scholarships for several students.

 Supporting research on identity (USA)